Standard Option HMO

 |Mail order (when applicable) is available for 90-day supply at twice the retail copayment.

-The Standard Option HMO offers a lower monthly premium.
-The deductible, coinsurance, and prescription drug copayments all apply to your out-of-pocket maximum.
+The deductible, coinsurance, and prescription drug copayments all apply to your out-of-pocket maximum with the Standard Option HMO.
 Once you reach your out-of-pocket maximum, you have 100 percent coverage, including prescription drugs, until the end of the year.

 With this option, you can use the reward dollars earned in your health incentive account (HIA) to pay for coinsurance, pharmacy copayments, and deductible.
 Subscribers can earn up to $250 in their HIA every plan year, while enrolled employees and spouses can earn up to $500.
 Unused reward dollars carry over from year to year, up to two times the annual deductible.